 The narrative covers examples from Leonardo da Vinci through Modernists, Post‑War Expressionists and Andy Warhol to recent work by Hito Steyerl.
 It also presents graphic designers working with action in their design process.
 For example Sister Corita Kent’s activism, Stefan Sagmeister with his involvement of the body and nomadism, the conceptual approach of Czech designer Petr Babák, Maki Suzuki with his excitement “to do”, ephemeral surfaces and the unforgettable events of Cox and Grusenmeyer, Moniker with their Conditional Design happenings towards surface and Auto Italia’s identity of interactive assistant.

 Finally, the text explains why the contemporary form of labour – Sven Lütticken’s concept of general performance – is so important.
 This thesis is a manifestation of the emerging designer, his/her milieu and effort to position himself/herself into the world of democratised surface production.

-Book available for reading in the library of The Royal Academy of Art, The Hague and in the library of Stroom Den Haag, The Netherlands, library of ESAC Cambrai.
+Book available at studio The Rodina, Amsterdam, The Royal Academy of Art Library, The Hague and in the library of Stroom Den Haag, The Netherlands, library of ESAC Cambrai.

 Lecture and poster commissioned by ESAC Cambrai, FR.